 Here are a few tips to make the most out of this feature:It’s recommended to use the internal name of your SharePoint column.
 You can find it by going to List settings > Column edit page.

-This is especially important for columns that include spaces or symbols, as Microsoft automatically replaces them with codes like_x0020_or_x002d_.While spaces are supported in column names, they’re not supported in the values used for filtering.
+This is especially important for columns that include spaces or symbols, as Microsoft automatically replaces them with codes like_x0020_or_x002d_.Choices that contain spaces are supported by using

 For example:Web Part A (connected to List 1) → Filtered by Department = Sales